google/stenographer/README.md

     cleanup, and running/babysitting stenotype.
 2. Stenotype:  The actual packet-writing system; a multi-threaded NIC-to-disk writer.
 Also writes out simple indexes for finding packets within files.
-3. Readback:  A simple command-line script that automates requesting packets from Stenographer and presenting them to analysts or other programs.
+3. Stenoread:  A simple command-line script that automates requesting packets from Stenographer and presenting them to analysts or other programs.

 Stenotype writes packet files in a set of directories, based on the number of